India’s Experimental Underground Vol. 1

 Producer and curator Rana Ghose is an important reference point of New Delhi's nascent underground scene.
 He is part of the collective REProduce and organizes Listening Room Sessions: interventions in non traditional spaces as former mills, bakeries, hotels or abandoned places.
-With the SoundCloud Playlist he curated for Norient, he introduces a new generation of exciting artists from New Delhi, Mumbai and Bangalore between noise, electronic music and experimental and opens up a new post series about Indian underground music.
+With the SoundCloud Playlist he curated for Norient, he introduces a new generation of exciting artists from New Delhi, Mumbai and Bangalore between noise, electronic music and experimental.

 Over the course of curating and producing a series called REProduce Listening Room, I’ve had the good fortune of being sent music spanning all kinds of genres on a fairly regular basis.
 Here’s an attempt at providing some examples of what comes my way.
 Most (but not all) of these acts are either quite young or yet to enter the mainstream booking circuit.
 On the one hand, I don’t think any of them are really in a position to play it safe artistically to get the kinds of gigs that dominate the nascent «scene» here.
 Also, most people haven’t heard these artists and have no idea who many of them are.
 Though, I suppose that will change.
 Most shows are still going down at what are essentially restaurants, spaces that cater to a certain clientele and «safe» expectation in terms of music.
 But of course, whatever «safe» may present is, thankfully, always up for reassessment.
 There is a certain momentum of people putting on their own shows outside of these spaces, and in doing so, there is a sort of new confidence that younger artists possess.
 Many of the acts here come from those arenas.
 Consider this a kind of insight into a distinct generation; the process of becoming jaded due to commercial artistic compromise is not reflected here.